inigodelportillo/ITU-Rpy/README.md

 * **ITU-P R.1511-1:** Topography for Earth-to-space propagation modelling
 * **ITU-P R.1853-1:** Tropospheric attenuation time series synthesis

+The individual models can be accessed using the `itur.models` package.

 ## Usage

 The following code examples shows the usage of ITU-Rpy